ViniciusFrancaOliveira/ShopCRUD/README.md

 # ShopCRUD

-Basic shop using Windows Form .net Framework with CRUD operations connected with a local database.
+Basic shop using Windows Form .net Framework with CRUD operations connected to a local database.

 <hr/>